 |Family Resources||Victim Resources|

-The prospect of going to jail is a scary and stressfull idea, not only for whoever gets locked up, but also their family, friends, and loved ones.
-The purpose of this guide is to give you all the information and tips you need to make going to jail less stressfull.
+The prospect of going to jail is a scary and stressful idea, not only for whoever gets locked up, but also their family, friends, and loved ones.
+The purpose of this guide is to give you all the information and tips you need to make going to jail less stressful.
 If you have a specific question, please feel free to ask it, and please leave any tips or comments that would be beneficial to other people in the same situation would be appreciated.